 I’ve also been very surprised by the large number of jellyfish I saw.
 Hopefully, we were wearing a dry suit, a hood, gloves and a mask.
 From the cute moon jellyfish to the giant lion’s mane jellyfish, they are everywhere!
 They are beautiful but be careful when ascending from a dive, always look up (like always)!

 As their name is indicating, they like basking in the sun at the surface in the summer.
 They are found swimming close to the shore but not exactly next to it too.
 It means you have to go in the blue to see them.

-These 2 points explain why this adventure consists only in snorkelling, as there is no point to scuba dive with them as you are going to stay mainly at the surface.
-This adventure is hence accessible for anyone who knows how to swim and use a snorkel!
+These 2 points explain why this adventure consists of snorkelling only, as there is no point in scuba diving with them as you are going to stay mainly at the surface.
+This adventure is hence accessible for anyone who knows how to swim and use a snorkel.

 While doing research on the basking sharks, I realised that many people were worried that basking sharks could attack, kill or eat humans!
 Not at all: they are like peaceful aquatic cows.
 Once concern I understand a bit better is the fear of being swallowed by accident by them as they filter the water.